gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 # Prototype Run Observations 01

+## Provisional statement

+So far, the dry runs suggest that a prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, and absorb mild ambiguity without collapsing into one generic assistant voice.

+This statement is provisional and should be updated as new cycles are added.

+---

 ## Scope

-This note records observations from the first three bounded dry-run cycles of the prompt-instantiated TU / TU+ / cortexLLM triad.
+This note records observations from bounded dry-run cycles of the prompt-instantiated TU / TU+ / cortexLLM triad.

-The purpose is to preserve the baseline before introducing stronger pressures such as:
+Its purpose is to preserve findings incrementally while the prototype is exposed to stronger pressures such as:
 - second-source interaction
 - coupling
 - restart pressure
 - fragmentation
 - stronger mismatch
-- more explicit action-confirmation dynamics
+- richer action-confirmation dynamics

----

-## What was tested

-### Cycle 1
-A first full dry-run cycle using:
-- one provisional source
-- one train
-- no coupling
-- no returned traces
-- no mismatch

-### Cycle 2
-A second dry-run cycle using the full post-cycle-1 shared state, testing:
-- persistence across cycles
-- stabilization of the same source/train
-- continued role separation
-- slight refinement of choreography match and hold-state interpretation

-### Cycle 3
-A third dry-run cycle introducing a mild returned-trace mismatch:
-- a prior hold-dominant expectation
-- brief confirmation of hold
-- followed by slight resumed rightward motion
-- revision of the active choreography interpretation
-- mismatch logging without collapse of coherence

 ---